tarantool/doc/doc/reference/reference_lua/fiber.rst

         and was made joinable with
         :ref:`fiber_object:set_joinable() <fiber_object-set_joinable>`.

-        :Return: two values.
+        :return: two values.
 The first value is boolean.
                  If the first value is true, then the join succeeded because the fiber's function ended normally and the second result has the return value from the fiber's function.